Azure/MS-AMP/README.md

 MS-AMP preserves 32-bit accuracy while using only a fraction of the memory footprint on a range of tasks, including the DeiT model and Swin Transformer for ImageNet classification.
 For example, for a model with 1 billion parameters, MS-AMP with O2 mode can save approximately 12GB of GPU memory compared to FP16 AMP.

-Here is the result for Swin-Transformer giant model and DeiT large model:
+Here is the result for Swin-giant-1B model and ViT-L/16 model:

 ![Image](./docs/assets/gpu-memory.png)